saikojosh/Middleware-Engine/README.md

 ### engine.isConfigured(handlerId);
 **Can be used externally by the consumer of your class.** Returns true if the given handler ID has been configured with the `.configure()` method.

+### engine.requires()
+Returns an array of required dependencies configured by your class (i.e. added to the `this.requirements` array).

 ### engine.inject(dependencyName, dependencyObject);
 **Can be used externally by the consumer of your class.** Allows you to inject a dependency into your class which can be accessed inside your class by calling `this.__dep()` (see below).
 You can inject as many dependencies as you like by calling this method multiple times.

+### engine.areDependenciesSatisfied()
+Returns true if all the dependencies configured by your class have been injected.

+### engine.hasDependency(dependencyName)
+Returns true if the given dependency has been injected.

 ### this.\_\_executeMiddleware(primaryValue, arg1, arg2, ...argN);
 **Only to be used internally by your class.** Call this to execute all the middleware that has been added by the consumer via the `.use()` method.
 Middleware is always executed in the order it was added.